American Pocket Bullies: The Compact Companions with a Big Heart

 The American Pocket Bullies, or pocket bully, is a new, popular dog breed.
 It has won many dog lovers’ hearts.
 This compact canine is a variation of the American Bully breed, known for its muscular build and affectionate nature.
 But what exactly sets the pocket bully apart from its larger counterparts?

-American Pocket bullies are the result of selective breeding, aimed at creating a smaller version of the standard American Bully.
+This are the result of selective breeding, aimed at creating a smaller version of the standard American Pocket Bullies.
 These dogs are 13 to 17 inches tall at the shoulder.
 They are much shorter than their standard-sized relatives.
 Though small, pocket bullies have the muscular build and unique traits of the American Bully breed.

 One of the most striking aspects of pocket bullies is the wide range of American Bully colors they come in.
 From blue and fawn to brindle and white, these dogs showcase a diverse palette that adds to their appeal.
 Whether you’re looking at a male or female American Bully, you’ll find that their coat colors can be just as varied and impressive.